Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Gate errors

 \section{Gate errors}

-In this section we discuss the effect of finite lifetimes, and the role of the excitation through different intermediate states and geometric distribution of target atoms on the fidelity for of CNOT$^{4}$ and C$_{2}$NOT$^{2}$ gates.
+In this section we discuss the effect of finite lifetimes, and the role of the excitation through different intermediate states and of the spatial arrangement of target atoms on the fidelity for of CNOT$^{4}$ and C$_{2}$NOT$^{2}$ gates.